Indiana Dunes National Park

 Escapism

 The park scores low in this category for the same reason it scores low in the “Natural Beauty” category.
 There are few – if any – places in the park that provide a genuine escape from civilization.
+You can find some peace and quiet on the park’s more remote birding trails and beaches.

 Personal Experience

 After three visits to Indiana Dunes, I’ve developed an appreciation for the park’s mission and its enjoyable recreational opportunities.
+Though it pales in comparison to our more “grand” national parks, Indiana Dunes is still a place worth visiting.

 Gallery